Steve Sullivan (boxer)

-Steve "Kid" Sullivan (May 21, 1897 – September 6, 1979) was an American boxer who took the World Jr. Lightweight Title against Johnny Dundee on June 20, 1924, at the Henderson Bowl in Brooklyn, New York, in a ten round points decision.
+Steve "Kid" Sullivan (May 21, 1897 – September 6, 1979) was an American boxer who took the World Jr. Lightweight Title against Johnny Dundee on June 20, 1924, at the Henderson Bowl in Brooklyn, New York, in a ten-round points decision.
 Andy Neiderreiter, Joe Sarno, and Paddy Roche served as his managers during his career.

 Early career

-Sullivan was born on May 21, 1897 in Brooklyn, New York and resided there most of his life.
-He fought almost exclusively in the Brooklyn area from 1911-1914, though some of his earliest fights are not well documented by BoxRec.
-One source placed his earliest bouts around 1907-8.
+Sullivan was born on May 21, 1897, in Brooklyn, New York, and resided there most of his life.
+He fought almost exclusively in the Brooklyn area from 1911 to 1914, though some of his earliest fights are not well documented by BoxRec.
+One source placed his earliest bouts around 1907–8.

-Taking some time to gain prominence, he won a ten round newspaper decision against well rated Jewish New York boxer Frankie Callahan at the Broadway arena in Brooklyn on January 22, 1916.
+Taking some time to gain prominence, he won a ten-round newspaper decision against well rated Jewish New York boxer Frankie Callahan at the Broadway arena in Brooklyn on January 22, 1916.
 Callahan would fight five world champions in his short life, including being credited with a win against future world lightweight champion Benny Leonard the following year.

-Sullivan fought Vincent "Pepper" Martin for the first time on April 1, 1916, at the Broadway Sports Club in Brooklyn, winning in a fourth round knockout.
-He would fight Martin again on August 7, 1923 in Queens, New York, winning in an eighth round disqualification.
+Sullivan fought Vincent "Pepper" Martin for the first time on April 1, 1916, at the Broadway Sports Club in Brooklyn, winning in a fourth-round knockout.
+He would fight Martin again on August 7, 1923, in Queens, New York, winning in an eighth round disqualification.

 Ramping up to the World Jr. Lightweight Championship

-He fought the highly rated Sammy Sieger on January 22, 1923, at the Broadway Arena in Brooklyn, New York, losing in a twelve round points decision.
-That Spring he would meet Charles "Dutch" Brandt twice, once on March 8, and once on May 5 of 1923, winning in a twelve round points decision and then achieving a twelve round draw.
+He fought the highly rated Sammy Sieger on January 22, 1923, at the Broadway Arena in Brooklyn, New York, losing in a twelve-round points decision.
+That Spring he would meet Charles "Dutch" Brandt twice, once on March 8, and once on May 5, 1923, winning in a twelve-round points decision and then achieving a twelve-round draw.
 Both Sieger and Brandt were well known, well rated boxers of his era.
-On December 17, 1923 he defeated Babe Herman at Madison Square Garden in an eighth round decision.
+On December 17, 1923, he defeated Babe Herman at Madison Square Garden in an eighth-round decision.
 Herman was unable to continue the fight after receiving a broken rib in the eighth, and had to be carried from the ring.